 Before You Begin

-1. Some of these recipes call for dried rose petals.
-To dry flowers and herbs, I usually just spread them out in single layers on paper towels or clean dish towels and let them air dry for several days.
+To dry roses, I usually just spread the petals out in a single layer on paper towels or clean dish towels and let them air dry for several days.
 You could also us a dehydrator set to very low heat for a few hours.

 1. Rose Infused Oil

-To make it, fill a canning jar about half-way up with dried rose petals.
+To make rose oil, fill a canning jar about half-way up with dried rose petals.
 Cover with about twice as much as your favorite carrier oil, or to the top of the jar.
 (Some oils I like to use include sunflower, olive and sweet almond.)
 You can buy high quality organic oils from Mountain Rose Herbs, or your local grocery or health food store may carry some as well.